MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-node-quickstart.md

 ## Next steps

-In this tutorial, you created a simple bot by using the Bot Builder SDK for Node.js and verified the bot's functionality by using the Bot Framework Emulator.
 If you'd like to share your bot with others, you'll need to [register](~/portal-register-bot.md) it with the Bot Framework and [deploy](~/publish-bot-overview.md) it to the cloud.

 To learn more about building great bots with the Bot Framework, see the following articles:

 - [Introduction to bot design](~/bot-design-principles.md)
 - [Bot Builder SDK for Node.js](~/nodejs/index.md)